-What is a Funeral Pyre?
+What Is a Funeral Pyre?

 A funeral pyre is a construction of wood (sometimes with a base of stone) on which a human body is burned.

-Also known as “open air cremation,” the use of funeral pyres is common in some traditions but is not common (or even legal) in most of the modern Western world.
+However, this type of funerary fire is not common (or even legal) in most of the modern Western world.

-What is Open-Air Cremation?
+What Is Open-Air Cremation?

 Is Open-Air Cremation Legal in the USA?